 - 2.10 The Wales Spatial Plan (WSP) provides a framework for the future spatial development of Wales, and integrates the spatial aspects of national strategies, including social inclusion, economic health, transport and environmental policy.
 The South East Development Framework proposes distinct approaches for three areas in South East Wales.
-Croespenmaen is included in the Connections Corridor, which includes the lower South Wales valley areas.
-Here there is emphasis on initiatives in key settlements, including Caerphilly and Blackwood, where there will be a focus on creating affordable and attractive places to live and improving transportation linkages. - 2.11 The Croespenmaen area is well suited to meeting Wales Spatial Plan objectives in being close to employment opportunities at Oakdale and Penyfan, and accessible to bus routes along Kendon Road and passenger rail services along the recently opened Ebbw Vale to Cardiff line at Newbridge Railway station.
+Ystrad Mynach is included in the Connections Corridor, which includes the lower South Wales valley areas.
+Here there is emphasis on initiatives in key settlements, including Caerphilly and Blackwood, where there will be a focus on creating affordable and attractive places to live and improving transportation linkages. - 2.11 Ystrad Mynach is well suited to meeting Wales Spatial Plan objectives in being close to employment opportunities at Dyffryn Industrial Estate, the new hospital complex, Ystrad Mynach College, the new Council offices at Tredomen, the town centre, which is within walking distance of the site, and accessible to bus routes along Caerphilly Road and passenger rail services at Ystrad Mynach station.